Surface Water Quality

 In August 2021, 13 tonnes of Poly Aluminum Chloride (PAC) were applied to the Lake in a controlled manner over several days.
 Preliminary observations and testing indicated promising results with this application.
 Phosphorus concentration after treatment dropped by about 75% and water clarity increased by about 100%.

-A long-term Management Plan was received by the Markham Sub Committee in November 2021 and was approved by the Council in December 2021, including provisions for annual geese management and for chemical treatment every three years.
+A long-term Management Plan was received by the Markham Sub Committee in November 2021 and was approved by the Council in December 2021, including Core, Complementary and Alternative measures, and periodic reviews to adapt the Plan to the Lake conditions.

 In order to lower the amount of algae in the Lake, additional measures are being implemented, including planting of submerged aquatic vegetation.
 In addition to competing with algae for the available nutrients, aquatic vegetation will also provide habitat for zooplankton and prevent the sediment from releasing more nutrients.